 - You must download your private key at this step.
+Save it in a location you will remember.
 If you lose this file, it cannot be re-issued and your certificate will not work.
-You will need to purchase another certificate if you lose your private key.
+You will need to reactivate or purchase another certificate if you lose your private key.

 - Once you have submitted your activation form your certificate will be processed for activation and this cannot be undone.